motdiem/instead/README.md

 </p>

 **Left**: Choose your available time from 1 to 40+ minutes
-**Center**: Get a random activity suggestion with options to get another or restart
+**Center**: Get a random activity suggestion with a back arrow button to return
 **Right**: Edit mode with import/export, activity management, and delete buttons

 ### Key Features